 Crisp Point Lighthouse

 This is a beautiful lighthouse to visit, but consider yourself forewarned, the road to get there is like no other we’ve traveled.
 When they sell a t-shirt in the gift shop that says “I survived the road to Crisp Point Lighthouse”, they aren’t kidding!
-We did it in a dually, so I know everyone can do it, but it is long, and tedious, but worth the sights (and you might actually want to buy a t-shirt when you get there).
-We saw a lot of people travel there on a side by side or off-road toys.
-We actually visited several lighthouses on the “light house tour”.
+We did it in a dually, so I know everyone can do it, but it is long and tedious, but worth the sights (and you might actually want to buy a t-shirt when you get there).
+A lot of people travel there on a side by side or off-road toys.
+We actually visited several lighthouses on the “lighthouse tour”.
 You can pick up a guide at the visitors center.
 Makes for a fun “truck hike” day.
 YES … this funny (funny because it turned out good) sign is actually on the road in!
 Let’s hear it for Girl Scout Cookies saving lives!!!

 I’m adding this because it’s on my bucket list.
 We have not gone here (yet).
 But highly recommend at least checking it out.
 It looks really amazing and fun!
 Click here for information.

 Most everyone knows about the Pictured Rocks National Lakeshore.
 It’s not an “off the beaten path” choice, but if you go to Michigan, DON’T MISS IT!!!
 It’s a breathtaking but very popular tourist place.
 We went!
 We loved it, and if you have any questions, let me know.
 The hiking and kayaking are amazing there!!
 I did want to mention that once or twice a year, if you’re lucky, the wind is blowing just right and the garnet in the rocks washes up on shore and causes the sand to turn a vibrant pink.
 It only lasts a couple of hours to a couple of days.
 We were lucky enough to catch it!
 Go into the visitors center and ask about it.

 Ann Arbor’s Fairy Doors